2022 Furman Paladins football team

 The 2022 Furman Paladins football team represented Furman University as a member of the Southern Conference (SoCon) during the 2022 NCAA Division I FCS football season.
 The Paladins were led by sixth-year head coach Clay Hendrix and played their home games at Paladin Stadium in Greenville, South Carolina.

 With a win over Elon in the first round of the 2022 NCAA Division I Football Championship, Furman completed their first 10-win season for the first time since 2005.
 They would fall to Incarnate Word in the second round.

-Previous season

-The Paladins finished the 2021 season with a record of 6–5, 4–4 SoCon play to finish a 3 way tie for fourth place.